 The furniture industry is highly competitive and includes a large number of U.S. and foreign manufacturers and distributors, none of which dominates the market.
 The markets in which we compete include a large number of relatively small manufacturers; however, certain competitors have substantially greater sales volumes than we have.
 Our products compete based on style, quality, price, delivery, service and durability.
-We believe that our manufacturing and sourcing capabilities, facility locations, commitment to customers, product quality, delivery, service and value and experienced production, sales, marketing and management teams, are our competitive advantages.
+We believe that our steel seat spring, manufacturing and sourcing capabilities, facility locations, commitment to customers, product quality, delivery, service, value and experienced production, sales, marketing and management teams, are some of our competitive advantages.